-Fancy seeing how an international, multilingual institution like the European Parliament works on a daily basis?
+Fancy discovering how the European Parliament works on a daily basis?
 Apply for a traineeship and gain hands-on experience of EU decision-making.

 The Parliament is an important forum for political debate and decision-making at the EU level.
-MEPs are directly elected by voters in all EU countries to represent the interests of Europeans and to make sure other EU institutions are working democratically.
+MEPs are directly elected by voters in all EU countries to represent their interests and to make sure other EU institutions are working democratically.

 To provide opportunities for vocational training and an insight into its work, Parliament has a traineeship programme allowing university graduates aged 18 and over to get a taster of a career with the EU.